HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 (208) 215-3366

 - Whether you want a service held at a place of worship, funeral home, graveside, outdoors, or private home or club

 - Whether you want your service to follow the rituals of a religious denomination or not

 - Whether you would like to have a large, open service, or a small, private ceremony open to only selected relatives and loved ones

 - If you would like a memorial or tribute service without the presence of the body or cremated remains

 Can my service be personalized?

-Of course.
-At Accent Funeral Home and Cremation, we highly recommend personalizing your memorial service to celebrate your life in a way that makes you feel comfortable.
-Our funeral directors and assistants are always ready to discuss your options with you, tailoring your service to your wishes.
+The more personal the service, the more meaningful it will be.
+At Accent Funeral Home and Cremation, we can create a one-of-a-kind memorial, whether it is for a loved one or in your preplan arrangements.
+Our funeral directors and assistants are always ready to discuss your options, tailoring your service to your wishes.

 Why are obituaries necessary?